ProKarma-Inc/TAP-readmissions-reduction/data-science-on-TAP.md

 # Creating a list of tuples with probabilities and labels,
 # e.g. [(prob1, label1), (prob2, label2), ...].
-# Be sure to convert the prob value from a numpy flaot to a regular float,
+# Be sure to convert the prob value from a numpy float to a regular float,
 # otherwise the PySpark BinaryClassificatioMetrics will throw a datatype exception.

 scoreLabelPairs = [(float(row[0][1]), row[1]) for row in collected]